frozen45throne/WeatherAlarmAppPY/README.md

 # Weather & Alarm Application

-A desktop application that combines weather information and alarm functionality, built with PyQt5.
+A desktop application that combines weather information, alarm functionality, and note-taking capabilities, built with PyQt5.

 ## Features